aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 :::

-## Manifest Template
+## Manifest Templates

-A common pattern is to support both Chrome and Firefox for an extension.
-However, Chrome pretty much requires you to use MV3 at this point, which firefox doesn't support MV3 in production yet.
+Often, developers want to support both Chrome and Firefox with their extensions.
+However, Chrome currently requires the use of MV3, which Firefox does not yet fully support.

-It's very simple to setup a manifest template that contains certain fields for each target.
+You can easily set up a manifest template that includes specific fields for each target browser.

 ```json
 {